Monitor device encryption with Intune

 When you select a device from the Encryption report, Intune displays the Device encryption status pane.
 This pane provides the following details:

 Device name – The name of the device you're viewing.

 Encryption readiness - An evaluation of the devices readiness to support encryption through the MDM policy.

 For example: When a Windows 10 device has a readiness of Not ready, it might still support encryption.
 To have the Ready designation, the Windows 10 device must have a TPM chip.
 TPM chips aren't required to support encryption.
-(See Encryption readiness in the preceding section for more details.)
+(For more information, see Encryption readiness in the preceding section.)

 Profiles – A list of the Device configuration profiles that apply to this device and are configured with the following values:

 - Settings > FileVault > FileVault = Enable